She awoke in a dark, dripping forest, on the side of a road, with droplets from the leafy canopy above pelting her flesh.

 A princess supposed to be dead.

-Though beyond belief, it was her.
+Beyond belief, though, it was her.

-Gone were her fine damask clothes, along with her once-lush figure.
-Gone was the haughty air that had won her antipathy from the servants.
+Gone was the haughty air that had earned her the antipathy of the servants.

 No reason save one.
-He had loved her.

 She dragged his bowed head back.
 “You know who I am?”